LDDestroier/ldris2/README.md

 - Sonic drop
 - Configurable SDF, DAS, ARR, ARE, lock delay
 - Animated piece queue
+- Included sound effects (from Tetris TGM 3)

 ### To-do:
 - Fix garbage collector-related slowdown when played in CraftOS-PC
-- - (if related to string concatenation, then damn...)
+  - (if related to string concatenation, then damn...)
 - Refactor code to look prettier
 - Find out why the minos don't instantly move up when board is almost full, and instead take one game frame to do so
 - Add score, and let line clears and piece dropping add to it